saikaranbalmuri/StudenAppointmentSystem/README.md

 Student Appointment system is the web application developed for ODU computer science department.
 This application helps the CS faculty to appoint students under them.
-Various roles such as faculty,office staff interact with the system for the student to be appointed.
+Various roles such as faculty, office staff interact with the system for the student to be appointed.
-Intially professor appoint the student by using LDAP search, office staff validate the appointment after checking the deparmental constraints, after the acceptance of the student and validations check from the office staff student will be appointed.
+Initially, professor appoints the student by using LDAP search, office staff validate the appointment after checking the departmental constraints, after the acceptance of the student and validations check from the office staff student will be appointed.

 Screen with multiple appointmnets under multiple professor.
 <a href="https://github.com/saikaranbalmuri/StudentAppointmentSystem/blob/master/Assets/Uploads/jpg.JPG" target="_blank">